ayushxx7/ayush-mandowara-blog/content/DataAnalysis/01-Data-Analysis-With-Python.md

   print(arr2)
   ```

-  Note: Creating a zero file array, with given dimensions (3 x 4), and providing data type as int so numbers are stored as 0 instead of 0..
+  `Note`: Creating a zero file array, with given dimensions (3 x 4), and providing data type as int so numbers are stored as 0 instead of 0..

 - Example 3 - breaking
   ```py heading="Example 3: Breaking"